dedoai/ddai-web-site/content/en/news/2024-09-03-navigating-copyright-challenges-in-ai-generated-content-a-short-introduction.md

 ---
 title: "Navigating copyright challenges in AI-generated content: A short introduction"
 description: "Navigating copyright in AI-generated content is tricky.
 Who owns it?
 Is it truly original?
-It's crucial to certify the sources of datasets used in AI training, ensuring legal compliance and ethical standards.  #AI #Copyright #ContentCreation #datasets"
+It's crucial to certify the sources of datasets used in AI training, ensuring legal compliance and ethical standards."
 date: 2024-09-03T06:00:00Z
 image: "/assets/images/news/post-003.jpeg"
 category: "Copyright"